ReverendTrivium/Tomodachi-Street/README.md

 with Spring Boot, the system provides secure authentication and authorization, persistent storage using MySQL, and integrates advanced features like error handling, session management, and Webjars for front-end dependencies.
-Future additions include connecting web app to the [Tomodachi Street Discord Bot](https://github.com/ReverendTrivium/RedactedBot) to allow users to join discord server via custom invite link on the webpage and connecting created events on the discord to newly created events on the website using the details of those newly created events on discord.
+Future additions include connecting web app to the [Redacted Discord Bot](https://github.com/ReverendTrivium/RedactedBot) to allow users to join discord server via custom invite link on the webpage and connecting created events on the discord to newly created events on the website using the details of those newly created events on discord.